EndPointCorp/end-point-blog/2021/12/visionport-success-at-auburn-university.md

 Auburn University’s Liquid Galaxy/​VisionPort installation was the first of its kind, built into a stunning wooden cabinet.
 A technological showpiece that is a highlight of Auburn’s campus, the VisionPort platform is used to showcase incredible imagery and presentations created by students and faculty alike.

-Auburn’s Liquid Galaxy/​VisionPort is located on the first floor of the RBD Library.
+Auburn’s Liquid Galaxy/​VisionPort is located on the first floor of the RBD (Ralph Brown Draughon) Library.
 As stated on [Auburn’s Library webpage](https://lib.auburn.edu/liquidgalaxy/), “It provides a one-of-a-kind platform for 3D geospatial visualization, panoramic images, video, tours, and more in a shared immersive environment.
 Auburn holds the distinction of being one of the few institutions in the Southeast to make this unique and innovative resource available to its patrons.”

 ![The Auburn VisionPort in its custom wooden cabinet](/blog/2019/10/liquid-galaxy-cabinets/image-0.jpg)